ML Defender (aRGus NDR): An Open-Source Embedded ML NIDS for Botnet and Anomalous Traffic Detection in

 \paragraph{Human-AI collaborative engineering.} Structured methodologies for multi-model peer review have not, to our knowledge, been formally documented in the systems security literature.
 Section~\ref{sec:consejo} describes the \emph{Consejo de Sabios} methodology.

-\paragraph{AI-native security reasoning and the evolving threat landscape.} This paper was written and submitted in April 2026, concurrent with the announcement of Anthropic's Project Glasswing~\cite{anthropic2026glasswing}, which demonstrated that AI models can autonomously identify and chain kernel-level vulnerabilities --- including local privilege escalation to root in Linux --- at a scale and speed previously requiring specialized human expertise.
+\paragraph{AI-native security reasoning and the evolving threat landscape.} The initial version of this paper was submitted in April 2026, concurrent with the announcement of Anthropic's Project Glasswing~\cite{anthropic2026glasswing}; this revision was submitted in August~2026 and extends the evaluation through DAY~252.
+Project Glasswing demonstrated that AI models can autonomously identify and chain kernel-level vulnerabilities --- including local privilege escalation to root in Linux --- at a scale and speed previously requiring specialized human expertise.
 These results represent a shift in the threat landscape: AI-augmented offensive capabilities are no longer theoretical.
 This directly motivates the explicit kernel security boundary axiom in \S\ref{sec:threatmodel:kernel}: aRGus NDR assumes the kernel as a potentially compromised boundary and shifts its trust anchor to verifiable network behavioral patterns.
 The network remains an observable chokepoint even when the host is not.
 The hardened deployment variants ADR-030 (AppArmor) and ADR-031 (seL4) documented in \S\ref{sec:future:hardened} are a direct architectural response to this trajectory.